10 Books for a Better Money Mindset

 Get your mind right, get your life right!

 This is an obvious first choice because, well, this book is THE book about mindset.
-There are decades of research behind this book that get translated into specific, actionable and tangible detail.
+There are decades of research behind this book that gets translated into specific, actionable, and tangible detail.
 Dweck has a very compelling view of why we should look differently at failure and learning.
 Further, this book helps you to evaluate if you are approaching your money from a fixed or growth perspective.
-There is a huge difference, which is why I so recommend this book.
+There is a huge difference, which is why I recommend this book.

 Simon Sinek is a genius when it comes to getting to the heart of why you should do something, not how.
 Why do you want more money?
 Certainly, it’s not to have more pieces of paper with dead Presidents on them laying around.
 Defining what is truly behind your financial goals will help propel you in the right direction.
 You will discover that money is never really the WHY.

 3. The Power of Broke by Daymond John